cloud-gov/cg-site/_docs/ops/runbook/restoring-rds.md

 Refer to the [RDS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_RestoreFromSnapshot.html) for restoring a database.

 Prior to restoring, record the configuration settings of the existing instance:
-- Database publicly accessible from the internet (yes/no)
 - Instance size (m4.large, etc.)
 - Multi-zone (yes/no)
 - VPC (dev, staging, etc.)
 - Security Groups
 - Master password (this is the `password` you saw above in the application environment variables)

 Copy all of these values and configure them in the restore form to mirror the configuration of the existing database instance.
 For the `identifier` name, provide a name like `<instance name>-<date>-restore` to make the instance easy to find.
+Note that the database should never be set to publicly accessible.

 Once the restore has finished, confirm the new instance matches the previous configuration.
 To update a configuration setting, click 'Modify' from the RDS console instance view and make the required modifications.